 Master of Arts in Pastoral Care and Counseling (MAPCC)

-This graduate degree program is designed to form reflective and compassionate pastoral caregivers.
-The curriculum seeks to integrate spirituality and psychology to offer a holistic approach to healing and restoration.
-Students learn to develop and sharpen their listening skills, assess needs, effectively intervene to assist in spiritual, emotional, and psychological growth and healing.
-Specifically, the program focuses on mental health issues, such as depression, anxiety, addiction, suicide, grief and loss, personality disorders, trauma, and family violence.
+The Master of Arts in Pastoral Care and Counseling, both in our hybrid flex and fully online format, is designed to educate and train compassionate and self-reflective pastoral caregivers.
+The program seeks to integrate spirituality and psychology and offer a holistic approach to healing and restoration.
+Students will learn to develop and sharpen listening skills, assess needs, effectively intervene to assist in spiritual, emotional, and psychological growth and healing.
+Specifically, the curriculum focuses on mental health issues, such as trauma, depression, anxiety, addiction, suicide, grief and loss, personality disorders, and family violence.

-All MAPCC courses provide a rich and diverse environment where students can learn multiple perspectives to serve a wide range of people from various cultures and religious traditions.
-An optimal balance between theory and practice is maintained throughout the program.
-MAPCC students are required to do 1 unit of Clinical Pastoral Education (CPE) as a practicum and write Capstone.
-In their capstones, students are expected to demonstrate their skills and knowledge of how to integrate theory and practice about a carefully chosen topic of their own.
+All MAPCC courses provide a rich and diverse environment where students can develop multiple perspectives to serve people from various cultures and religious traditions.
+Students are required to do 1 unit of Clinical Pastoral Education (CPE) as a practicum and to write Capstone.
+In their capstones, students are expected to demonstrate their skills and knowledge of how to integrate theory and practice about a carefully chosen topic of their own interest.